Tamuno-omi/Sparkify/README.md

 Sparkify is a make belief music streaming app with free and paid tiers, users can upgrade, downgrade or cancel their service at any time, when users interact with the service they generate data, which can be used to gain insights, in this project we will be looking at identifying users who are at risk to churn (users who cancel their service) the datasets used in this project was gotten from [Udacity](https://www.udacity.com/).

+## Metrics for Model Performance:

+We select F-1 score as our evaluation metrics.
+The reason we use F-1 score here is because it gives us a simple measure of the precision (whether we send offer to the right person) and recall (whether we miss one that we should’ve sent the offer) of the model.
+We want to identify those who are likely to churn and give them some special offers in trying to keep the customer, but at the same time, we do not want to send too many offers (most likely a monetary incentive) to those who are not as likely to churn and therefore wasting money and resources.

 ## Methodology

 The project is divided into the following sections